Author Diane Callahan coined the term Curio Fiction.

 4. Alternate lives: Characters navigate diverse paths within the same life, akin to alternate timelines within the multiverse.

-5. Unusual aging or immortality: Anomaly in the aging process, such as Benjamin Button's reverse aging, challenging societal norms.
+5. Unusual aging or immortality: Abnormal aging, like Benjamin Button’s reverse aging, defies typical life expectancies and societal norms.

 6. Afterlife exploration: Turning abstract concepts like the afterlife into tangible, metaphysical settings.